noq0/6S3Dk7n-DuCyber-2022/Les_investigations_peuvent_être_poussées_très_loin/readme.md

 - exemples de requêtes OSQUERY : https://github.com/osquery/osquery/tree/master/packs

 # Documentation complémentaire
+Elastic vocabulary :
+- Cluster : group of notes that work together to operate elasticsearch
+- Node : Java process that runs the Elastoicsearch software
+- Index : A group of shards that form a logical datastore
+- Segment : A lucene segment that immutably stores a portion of a lucene index
+- Document : A record that is submitted to and retrieved forma an elasticsearch index.
 ## Quelques exemples de recherches KQL

 ## Quelques exemples de recherches EQL

 ## Quelques exemples de recherches OSQUERY